 About

 Rivers can be considered one of the fundamentals of Kaunas’ identity, which had shaped the face of Kaunas as the largest river center in the country for centuries.
 The long-term condition of the city’s development, which was created between the Nemunas, Neris, and Nevėžis rivers, has formed a specific urban genius loci, the cultural mentality of Kaunas citizens and centuries-old traditions, which due to historical reasons and changed physical conditions is now disappearing not only from social life but also from cultural memory.
-Even more, forgotten are the smaller streams of Kaunas city, which are hidden from the city by dense trees, fences, construction waste; the beds of these streams are contaminated with household waste, debris, and many streams are built over.
+Even more, forgotten are the smaller streams of Kaunas city, which are hidden from the city by dense trees, fences, and construction waste; the beds of these streams are contaminated with household waste, and debris, and many streams are built over.

 In order to take a fresh look at these forgotten natural areas, integrate them into city life and, at the same time, restore the ecological condition of these streams, this website aims to draw the attention of urban communities to their living environment and encourage them to join in fostering these forgotten areas.

-One of the resources found on this page is a virtual gallery of various findings collected in the creeks, that was started in 2018-2019, during the first cultural exploration expeditions in the Nemunas and Nevėžis rivers in Kaunas region, as well as expeditions along the smaller creeks of Kaunas city.
-In 2020 the field of expeditionary activities was greatly expanded to include the city community, who helped to explore the six better-known streams which were documented, collecting a variety of human-made and natural objects found in the water and on the shores.
+One of the resources found on this page is a virtual gallery of various findings collected in the creeks, which was started in 2018-2019, during the first cultural exploration expeditions in the Nemunas and Nevėžis rivers in the Kaunas region, as well as expeditions along the smaller creeks of Kaunas city.
+In 2020 the field of expeditionary activities was greatly expanded to include the city community, who helped to explore the six better-known streams that were documented, collecting a variety of human-made and natural objects found in the water and on the shores.
 The main result of these expeditions is a virtual memory gallery with almost 300 exhibits (upynes.lt/en/findings), which, like the city’s anthropological microcosm, reveals human-nature interactions and conflicts in an urbanized urban environment and allows us to better understand how we co-exist with rivers (creeks) in our environment.

 Another activity created together with the community is the alternative map of Kaunas riverbanks.
 The creation of this map arose from the need to better understand and visualize the informal situation of the city’s rivers, the social, community-based, and memory processes that give Kaunas riverbanks their own cultural weight and shape their identity.
 In preparing the map, three creative workshops were held on the shores of Šančiai, Aleksotas, and Vilijampolė during the summer of 2021, organizing exploratory creative expeditions on the riverbanks of these areas together with representatives of local communities, during which the participants drew personal psychogeographic maps of the riverbanks (upynes.lt/en/personal-maps), and later discussing the uniqueness, value, collective memory, history, problems, expectations, and goals of living by the water in the neighborhoods.
 In October 2021 the material of these discussions and the data of personal maps were used during the creative mapping workshop held at Kaunas Artists’ House.
 During the workshop, a conceptual sketch of the alternative map of Kaunas riverbanks (upynes.lt/en/alternative-riverbank-map) was prepared from various historical facts, memories, ideas, fantasies, and political statements by the community members, which was illustrated and given an attractive-sarcastic form by the architect and graphic artist Tomas Šuminas.